Nott Memorial: Mandeville Gallery

 The Mandeville Gallery opened in 1995 following the major restoration of the Nott Memorial and is located on the second floor.
 The Mandeville Gallery presents changing exhibitions featuring nationally recognized, contemporary artists exploring modern issues.

 The Wikoff Student Gallery is located on the third floor of the Nott Memorial and presents changing exhibitions featuring the work of current, full-time Union College students.

 Due to the unusual architecture of the Nott Memorial, the Mandeville Gallery provides a unique environment for viewing exhibitions.
 The Gallery is a mezzanine, open to the floors above and below, and is composed of two semi-circular areas of viewing, creating an atypical but creative gallery venue.

-All gallery exhibitions and events are free and open to the public.